esa/pagmo2/doc/sphinx/docs/python/tutorials/using_island.rst

     >>> isl.evolve()
     >>> isl.wait()

-Everything looks fine as in our thread nothing really happened nor threw.
+Everything looks fine: in our thread nothing really happened nor threw.
 But if we, for example inspect the island we get:

     >>> print(isl) # doctest: +SKIP
     Island name: Ipyparallel island